When you purchase through links on our site, we may earn an affiliate commission at no extra cost to you.

 🌻 Final Thoughts

-If you want a safe default choice, the Stihl HSA 56 remains the most balanced all-rounder for power, comfort, and build quality.
+If you want the safest all-round choice, the Stihl HSA 56 remains the strongest pick for balance, build quality and regular hedge maintenance.

 📎 Related Guides

-What are the best cordless hedge trimmers UK gardeners can buy right now?
+What is the best cordless hedge trimmer for most UK gardens?

 Are cordless hedge trimmers powerful enough for thick hedges?